 Dreamees Frilly Flowers

 The first stamps I played with were the Frilly Flowers, these have a solid layer and outline, multi-layer flower stamps are all the rage right now aren’t they?
-As well as these new ones from the Dreamees I have some Tonic ones and also some Altenew – I do believe Altenew were the first company to create multi-layer flower stamps so some credit has to go to them at this point.
+As well as these new ones from the Dreamees I have some Tonic ones and also some Altenew – I do believe Altenew was the first company to create multi-layer flower stamps so some credit has to go to them at this point.

 You can see the image in detail here: